-HindSight Issue 28 is now available in print and online at SKYbrary and on the EUROCONTROL website.
+HindSight Issue 30 on Wellbeing is now online at SKYbrary.
 You can download the full issue, and individual articles.
 HindSight magazine is free and published twice a year, reaching tens of thousands of readers in aviation and other sectors worldwide.
 You will find an introduction to this Issue in this post, along with links to the magazine and the individual articles.